Ocicat Cat

 Shelter Adoption

 Care that accounts for breed predispositions leads to earlier detection and better prevention.
-Ocicats have particular requirements based on their medium size, light shedding level, and genetic predispositions to HCM and renal amyloidosis.
+Three variables drive daily care for Ocicats: their medium size, their light shedding level, and their breed-associated risk of HCM and renal amyloidosis.

 What to Expect